vitejs/vite-plugin-react-pages/packages/create-project/template-lib/README.md

 > **Notice the "Components" navigation at the top bar!**

-Edit `src/Button/index.tsx` or other souce files, the demos will inflect your change instantly.
+Edit `src/Button/index.tsx` or other source files, the demos will inflect your change instantly.
 Edit `src/Button/demos/demo1.tsx` or other demo files, the demos will inflect your change instantly.

 `npm run build` The demos are built and served.